Search

 Motmot

-With 6 species of Motmots in the country, this particular tiny bird will stand out for its unique colour on its head, green and orange body, a down curved and short broad beak, which is serrated along the upper edge and a long arrowed tail.
-They are mostly seen in Manuel Antonio National Park, La Fortuna and Monteverde.
-This is because motmots like to live near water, for drinking and bathing.
-They eat fruit, small reptiles and insects such as crickets, mealworms, wax worms and earthworms.
+With six species of Motmots in the country, this tiny bird will stand out for its unique colour on its head, green and orange body, a down-curved and short, broad beak, which is serrated along the upper edge and a long, arrow-shaped tail.
+They are primarily seen in Manuel Antonio National Park, La Fortuna and Monteverde.
+This is because moorhens like to live near water, for drinking and bathing.
+They eat fruit, small reptiles and insects such as crickets, mealworms, and earthworms.

 Woodpecker